 How can I test NTP from a client on the same network?

 Configure the client to point to the Windows server as its NTP source, then run w32tm /resync and check w32tm /query /status on the client.
-Import dataset into sql server a beginners guide: Import Data from CSV, Excel, JSON into SQL Server
+Start WebLogic Server 12c In Windows With These Easy Steps To Install, Configure, Run And Troubleshoot 2026

 What should I do if there’s no valid peer source?